What is Levest?

 If you have (or have ever had) a certain form of migraine (with so-called focal neurological symptoms).

-If you have (or have ever had) a liver disease and your liver function is still not normal.
+If you have (or have ever had) liver disease and your liver function are still not normal.

 If you have (or have ever had) a tumour in the liver.

-If you have (or have ever had) or if you are suspected to having breast cancer or cancer of the genital organs.
+If you have (or have ever had) or if you are suspected of having breast cancer or cancer of the genital organs.

 If you have any unexplained bleeding from the vagina.